elan-ev/opencast-studio/CONFIGURATION.md

 # Default: 'required'.
 #presenterField = 'required'

+# Specifies if the series field should be 'hidden', 'optional' or 'required'.
+# Default: 'required'.
+#seriesField = 'required'

 [recording]
 # A list of preferred MIME types used by the media recorder.
 Studio uses the
 # first MIME type in that list for which `MediaRecorder.isTypeSupported` returns